Johann Admoni: Public activity

-Not having the ability to live in Leningrad after his release from Gulag, since he was not yet discharged by that moment, Johann Admoni was leaving in Uzbekistan and was teaching musical composition in the Tashkent conservatory.
-In 1947-1949, overcoming different juridical barriers, Johann Admoni returns in Leningrad where together with his soul mates, including among the others Joseph Pustylnik, he promotes the organization of the informal and free Seminar of Amateur composers as a part of the Leningrad Composer's House.
+Not having the ability to live in Leningrad after his release from Gulag, since he was not yet been discharged, Johann Admoni was living in Uzbekistan and teaching musical composition in the Tashkent conservatory.
+In 1947–1949, overcoming different judicial barriers, Johann Admoni returned to Leningrad, where together with friends including Joseph Pustylnik he promoted the organization of the informal and free Seminar of Amateur composers as a part of the Leningrad Composer's House.